 Jet Lag: Unfortunately, jet lag is another part of frequent flyer life.
 To combat jet lag, try to maintain a steady sleep schedule as much as possible while traveling.
 This will help your body adjust faster to the time difference between home and destination.
 By understanding the life of a frequent flyer, you can make the most of your time in airports and on planes.
 And who knows, you could even turn it into an adventure!

-Is It Good To Buy a House Close To an Airport
+Is It Good To Buy a House Near An Airport?

 New York, New York